khirawdhi/khirawdhi/README.md

 # Hi, I'm Khirawdhi Ray 👋

-I design **secure-by-design architectures** for cloud-native, AI-driven, and distributed systems.
+I design **secure architectures for cloud-native, AI-driven, and distributed systems**.

-My focus is not on tools but on **how systems should be designed so they don’t break in the first place**.
+My focus is not on tools, but on **designing systems that fail safely — or don’t fail at all**.

 ---

 ## What I Work On

-* Security Architecture (trust boundaries, system design, identity models)
+* Security Architecture (trust boundaries, system design, identity-first models)
 * Threat Modeling as an architectural discipline (DFD + STRIDE applied to real systems)
 * AI / LLM Security (RAG pipelines, agents, tool execution risks)
 * Service-to-Service (A2A) trust models (OAuth, mTLS, workload identity)